Search for campus safety stats at all colleges and universities.

-The Marketing and Creative Services Office will post updates during a critical incident on the DCCCD and/or college website at https://www.brookhavencollege.edu.
+The Marketing and Creative Services Office will post updates during a critical incident on the DCCCD website at www.dcccd.edu

 Scheduled and non-scheduled drills are planned by the Emergency Operations Coordinator for the spring and fall semesters for the college.
 Evacuation routes are posted in various spots in each building.

 Once the list of drill dates are approved, the dates are posted online and in the Student Life calendar to ensure students and employees are aware when scheduled drills are taking place.

 Notifications that drill dates are approaching are sent by college email blast, Twitter, Facebook, digital signage and marquee and are listed on the college’s events calendar online.
 Immediately prior to the drill beginning, emails are sent to all college employees along with PA phone announcements to alert people on the college campus.
 The marquee light board will post the message when the drill starts and is over.
 Once the drill is over the ICS staff will follow up in a meeting to discuss the results of the drill.
 A drill assessment form is filled out and saved as proof of documentation.

 In conjunction with other emergency agencies, the Campus conducts emergency response drills and exercises each year, such as table top exercises, field exercises, and tests of the emergency notification systems on campus.
 These tests, which may be announced or unannounced, are designed to assess and evaluate the emergency plans and capabilities of the institution.
 Each test is documented and includes a description of the exercise, the date and time of the exercise, and whether it was announced or unannounced.

 The college publicizes a summary of the emergency response and evacuation procedures via email at least once each year in conjunction with a test (exercise and drill) that meets all of the requirements of the Higher Education Opportunity Act.